aguirreLCD/CodeTracker/README.md

 - TimeSpan;
 - Stopwatch;
 - Retrieve data from the database: <>List;
-- Use the Microsoft.Data.Sqlite library to query the database and populate a List<Session>.
+- Use the Microsoft.Data.Sqlite library to query the database and populate a List<Session>;

+- Dapper is an open-source object-relational mapping (ORM) library for.NET and.NET Core applications.
+The library allows developers quickly and easily access data from databases without the need to write tedious code.
 <!--

 git add .